electerious/Lychee/docs/md/Installation.md

 ### Download Lychee

-The easiest way to download Lychee is with git:
+The easiest way to download Lychee is with `git`:

 	git clone https://github.com/electerious/Lychee.git